-IMPLEMENTATION
+DECODER IMPLEMENTATION

-The Microchip decoder's primary hardware componenets are a PIC16C56 RISC microcontroller and a 93LC46B EEPROM.
-However, this solution can be implemented in any PICmicro[®] microcontroller with at least 1K words of programming.
+The decoder is implemented on a PIC16C54 RISC microcontroller and a 93LC46B EEPROM as shown in the decoder schematic in Figure 9.
+However, this solution can be implemented in any PICmicro® microcontroller with at least 500 words of program memory.
 The operating frequency of the controller is 4 MHz.
-The microcontroller is used to capture transmissions from the various encoders, decrypt transmissions captured, and check the validity of the transmission based on the information in the decrypted transmission and information stored in the EEPROM.
-If a transmission from a valid encoder is received, the Microchip decoder activates the outputs dictated by the transmission.
+The microcontroller is used to capture transmissions from the various encoders, decrypt transmission based on the information in the decrypted transmission and information stored in the EEPROM.
+If a transmission from a valid encoder is received, the decoder activates the outputs dictated by the transmission.

-Encoder information, such as serial number, synchronization information, and decryption key are stored externally in an EEPROM.
-The EEPROM used is a Microchip 93LC46B CMOS serial EEPROM.
-The information stored in the EEPROM is encrypted to protect the decoders from cloning.
+Encoder information, such as serial number and synchronization information is stored externally in an EEPROM.
+The EEPROM used is a Microchip 93LC46B Microwire® Serial EEPROM.
+The information stored in the EEPROM is encrypted to protect the contents.
 The EEPROM encryption is less secure than the KEELOQ code hopping algorithm.